TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 After being on this drug for a while, we found out its impact on quality of life is _major_. **Someone with my disease had a full hip replacement surgery** and didn't need much medicine to fully recover.
 Previously, this would be out of the question because it would either be fatal, or require too much clotting factor.
 Wild!

-This new drug made me feel like I experienced rebirth or evolution: my world got way bigger because I became way stronger/resilient.
+This new drug made me feel like I experienced rebirth or evolution: my world got way bigger because I became way stronger and far more resilient.
 Keep in mind, in reality I'm just getting closer to people like probably you: people without hemophilia.
 Anyway, with this _"super-soldier serum"_, I figured it's time to give the gym more than I could have in the past.

 ## Today(ish)'s Results